ivan-penchev/penchev-com/_posts/2024-11-02-create-tui-with-go.md

 Lastly, Bubble Tea supports concurrency, enabling asynchronous operations.
 This feature allows background tasks, such as data fetching, to be handled without blocking the UI, ensuring a smooth and responsive user experience.

-For our small project we would be using the following packages:
+For our project we would be using the following packages:
 1. [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - is the core framework for building TUIs in Go.
 2. [charmbracelet/bubbles](https://github.com/charmbracelet/bubbles) - a collection of reusable components for building TUIs.
 It includes various elements like text inputs, lists, tables, and more, which can be easily integrated into your application.
 3. [charmbracelet/lipgloss](https://github.com/charmbracelet/lipgloss) - a package for styling terminal applications.
 It provides tools to add colors, styles, and layouts to your TUI, allowing you to create visually appealing interfaces.